 The history of Vitamin b17/ laetrile

-Laetrile or Vitamin B 17 is a compound that can be found in bitter almonds (which are illegal in the US), as well as in the pits of apricots, peaches, and cherries, and in the seeds of apples, strawberries, and red or black raspberries.
-Other foods that contain smaller amounts are chick peas, lentils, Lima beans, cashews, brown rice, buckwheat, millet and by juicing wheatgrass.
+Laetrile or Vitamin B 17 is a compound that can be found in bitter almonds (which are illegal in the US) as well as in the pits of apricots, peaches, and cherries, and in the seeds of apples, strawberries, and red or black raspberries.
+Other foods that contain a small amount of laetrile are chick peas, lentils, Lima beans, cashews, brown rice, buckwheat, millet and wheatgrass.
 Most modern day diets are lacking in the foods that contain a significant amount of the compound and supporters believe that the body requires some amount of this nutrient in order to prevent and heal from cancer.

 The video and book World Without Cancer; The Story of Vitamin B17 tells about the early history of the compound and the interest that has surrounded it over the years.
 Much of the controversy regarding it took place from the 1950’s – 70’s, and it had even been tested a few times in a laboratory setting, but each time it had reportedly failed to show any promise for the treatment of cancer.
 But still, the public remained unconvinced, and in order to quell the demand once and for all, laetrile became the subject of a 5 year study at The Sloan-Kettering Cancer Institute from 1972-1977 and a second study in 1981.